tgstation/tgstation/code/modules/atmospherics/Atmospherics.md

 Each type of gas is defined by defining a new subtype of /datum/gas.
 These datums do not get instantiated; they merely serve as a convenient and familiar means for a coder unfamiliar with the inner workings of listmos to define a new gas.
 Additionally, the type paths serve a second use as the keys used to access a particular gas within the gases list.
 It is easiest to demonstrate the manipulation of gas, including these list accesses, with an example.

 ### Vectorized xgm-like system
-Introduced in 2026, the new system replaced gaslist with associative array of `moles` and `moles_archived` with the key being `/datum/gas`.
-The gas metadata array moved into a static variable.
-Gas metadata layout was also changed: order of keys swapped.
-This allowed for heavy use of BYOND 516 vector functions like `values_sum` and `values_dot`.
-This approach showed improvement of ~20% on process_cell and memory footprint stayed the same.
+This system utilizes an associative array of `moles` and `moles_archived` with the key being `/datum/gas`.
+The gas metadata array was moved into a static variable.
+This allowed for heavy use of vector functions like `values_sum` and `values_dot` (introduced in BYOND v516).
+This approach showed improvement of ~20% on process_cell without change in memory footprint.

-While new vector functions are extremely fast, they can only work with associative arrays of number.
-To calculate total moles you just write `values_sum(moles)` and to calculate heat capacity - `values_dot(moles, gas_meta[META_GAS_SPECIFIC_HEAT])`.
-This does not seem like a lot, but when your subsytem is doing 1000 updates each simulation tick every microsecond matters.
+While these vector functions are extremely fast, they can only work with associative arrays of number.
+To calculate total moles you would write `values_sum(moles)`.
+To calculate heat capacity, it would be `values_dot(moles, gas_meta[META_GAS_SPECIFIC_HEAT])`.
+This allows us to save valuable time, as this subsystem updates so often that any micro-improvement nets sizeable results.

-Another beefit of not having `gases` as an array of arrays is that if key is not present in the list, for any arithmetic and logic operations it acts like a 0.
+We also can appreciate code benefits from this structure as well, where we can treat lists without a given key as a 0.

 ### Interfacing with a Gas Mixture